thelovelab/tximeta/README.md

 `metadata()` and `rowRanges()` slots.

-For a list of the reference transcriptomes supported by `tximeta()`, see the "Pre-computed checksums" section of the vignette in the `Get started` tab.
+For a list of the reference transcriptomes supported by `tximeta()`, see the "Pre-computed digests" section of the vignette in the `Get started` tab.
+We call the computed identifier for the reference transcriptome a "digest" or sometimes a "checksum".

 Further steps are also facilitated, e.g. `summarizeToGene()`, `addIds()`, or even `retrieveCDNA()` (the transcripts used for quantification) or